Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpTheCPFCIInfrastructure.rst

 This page contains a tutorial on how to use the scripts provided by the *CPFMachines* package to set up a continuous integration server infrastructure for you CPF projects.
-The tutorial assumes that you are familiar with the \ref CPFWorkingWithCPF and the \ref CPFSettingUpACPFProject tutorials.
+The tutorial assumes that you are familiar with the \ref WorkingWithACPFProject and the \ref CPFSettingUpACPFProject tutorials.
 The tutorial also assumes that you have a CPF project provided by a remote git repository that can be pulled and pushed to via the SSH protocol.
 It assumes you can clone that repository with